 HOMEOWNERS ASSOCIATION, INC.

-- Establish a Quorum and Call to Order – A quorum was established with Chris Caines, Steve Heller, Michael Wilson and Chuck Kornegay in attendance.
+- Establish a Quorum and Call to Order – A quorum was established with Chris Caines, Steve Heller, Michael Wilson, Joan Auletta and Chuck Kornegay in attendance.
 Marlene Belcher represented Sentry Management.
-Mr. Caines called the meeting to order at 7:02 pm in the Offices of Sentry Management.
-Joan Auletta joined the meeting at 7:27 pm.
+Mr. Caines called the meeting to order at 7:01 pm at the Offices of Sentry Management.

 - Notice was posted according to Florida Statutes at least 48 hours prior to the meeting.

-- Approval of Minutes – Mr. Heller made a motion to approve the March 28, 2016 minutes as written.
+- Approval of Minutes – Mr. Kornegay made a motion to approve the March 27, 2017 minutes as written.
 Mr. Wilson seconded the motion, which carried with a unanimous voice vote.